glgerard/cloud-mdbn/doc/HOWTO.md

 where I assumed that `~/mykey.pem` is the private key file associated to the _mykey_ key pair.

-Make sure to destroy the stack when you have finished your experiments with
+When you have finished your experiments with make sure to destroy the stack

     aws cloudformation delete-stack --stack-name mdbn